himanshigarg06/himanshigarg06/README.md

 ## 👩‍💻 About Me

-I'm a second-year B.Tech Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
+I'm a third-year B.Tech Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.

 I enjoy solving real-world problems using machine learning, optimization algorithms, and software engineering principles.
 My projects focus on building complete solutions—from data preprocessing and predictive modeling to algorithm design and intelligent system development.